mykhailoKrlKrk/my-taxi-service/README.md

 # 🚕 Taxi-Service 🚖

- Taxi-service is the simple web-appication that include registration, authentication and user interface for driver
+Taxi-service is a **simple** web-application that includes **registration**, **authentication**, and a user interface for drivers.

- ## ⭐️ Features:
+## 🔥 Features:

-- registration like a driver
+- Registration for drivers
-- authentication like a driver
+- Authentication for drivers
-- create/update/removen a driver
+- Create, update, and remove driver profiles
-- create/update/removen a manufacturer
+- Manage manufacturer profiles (create, update, remove)
-- create/update/removen a car
+- Manage car profiles (create, update, remove)
-- display list of cars/manufacturers/drivers
+- Display lists of cars, manufacturers, and drivers
-- add driver to car
+- Associate drivers with cars
-- get currect cars for authenticated driver
+- View a list of cars for the authenticated driver